In 2019, a small team of engineers in Vancouver, Canada had a vision.

 We have vetted numerous manufacturers across North America and Asia in order to partner with one that can meet our strict product standards.
 Our eventual goal is to bring wheels manufacturing to Vancouver and gain complete control over production from the start to the final packaging.
 We appreciate everyone's support on this journey to become the very best Canadian aftermarket wheel manufacturer.

 Figure 1.
 High-speed vertical milling centre array.

 Figure 2.
-After milling is complete, the artisan hand-cleans and polishes the wheel surface to prepare the wheel for finishing.
+After milling is complete, the artisan hand-cleans the wheel surface to prepare the wheel for finishing.

 Figure 3.
 Centre-piece of multi-piece modular wheel - milling of the weight reduction pockets was completed.

 Figure 4.
 Forgings after the initial lathe process.
 Next, the spoke details will be milled out.

 Figure 5.
 A lathed forging next to a freshly milled out wheel.